 His laws “are not made to chain us down and imprison us.”
 Instead, “they’re actually made to set us free.”

-2) He stands up for the right no matter what.
+2) Courage to stand up for the right no matter what

 What does it mean?

 For Gary, a Bible hero is “a person who is willing to live for God though the heavens fall.”

 In other words, he is “willing to stand true for the Lord” even when things turn against him.

 Sam adds, “We need a generation [that is] willing to draw the line.”
 Anyone from this generation must have the courage to say, “From this point onwards, I will go no further.”